Hiking Challenges and Games

 - Just for Fun!

-Add extra fun to your day at Gore this summer with one of our hiking challenges or activities!
+Add extra fun to your day at Gore this summer and fall with one of our hiking challenges or activities!

-While you explore our 10+ miles of hiking trails, we invite you to take part in one of our fun hiking challenges or games.
-Choose from challenges like the Gore 6er or Lap-A-Loop or games like Survive the Wild.
-All of these offerings are FREE to participate and enter!
+While you explore our variety of hiking trails, we invite you to take part in one of our fun hiking challenges or games.
+Choose from challenges like the Gore 6er or games like Survive the Wild.
+All of these offerings are FREE to participate in!

 Become one with nature while exploring six of Gore Mountain’s hiking trails.

-Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited edition fleece roll-up blanket and their name will be added to the 2021 Gore Mountain 6er listing on our website.
-Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2021 summer/fall season.
+Prizes and recognition: After completing all listed trails, Gore 6ers will receive a limited-edition fleece roll-up blanket, while supplies last.
+Gore 6ers will also be entered into a grand prize drawing which takes place at the conclusion of the 2022 summer/fall season.

 Gore Mountain 6er Results